Trump upbeat about ending Gaza war as 21-point peace plan takes shape

 Trump emphasized the goal of the negotiations is to get the hostages back and establish a “PERMANENT AND LONGLASTING PEACE.”

-It is unclear how the plan would be received in Israel, where Netanyahu’s far-right coalition members have threatened to collapse the government if the war comes to an end before Hamas is eradicated.
+It remains to be seen how the plan would be received in Israel, where Netanyahu’s far-right coalition members have threatened to collapse the government if the war comes to an end before Hamas is eradicated.
 Far-right ministers are pushing for a full takeover of Gaza as well as for extending Israeli sovereignty over much or all of the occupied West Bank.

 Israeli politicians posted messages on social media about the peace plan as Shabbat ended on Saturday.
 Far-right Minister of National Security Itamar Ben Gvir came out in opposition, writing in a terse post on X that Netanyahu does “not have a mandate to end the war without the complete defeat of Hamas.”